mautic/language-packer/README.md

 ### Building Packages

 The simplest manner to build packages is to execute `bin/console mautic:language:packer` from your command line interface.

+By default, the command checks for a minimum completion level of a resource before downloading it.
+This behavior is similar to Mautic's `mautic:transifex:pull` behavior, except that the completion percentage may be customized via the `TRANSIFEX_COMPLETION` .env or bypassed completely via the `--bypass-completion` or `-b` option, e.g. `bin/console mautic:language:packer -b`.

 You may filter some unwanted languages by passing the `--skip-languages` or `-s` option, e.g. `bin/console mautic:language:packer -s es -s en`.